andrew-wilkes/go-cms/docs/HowItWorks.md

         PostData  map[string]json.RawMessage
     }

+### response
+This package simply contains an Info data structure for the output response data from functions feeding pack to the final output response of the App.

+    type Info struct {
+        ID   string
+        Data string
+        Msg  string
+    }

+The ID is empty for failed tasks, and equal to the current session ID otherwise.

+The Data is for any expected response data such as for page data.

+The Msg is for message text that may be displayed to the user in the client App or a simple "ok" to indicate success completing the action.

 ### router
 The router package is concerned with routes, which are paths to pages.
 Some pages are special and utilize sub-routes that provide data to the page such as the **archive** page.
 The sub routes here are for year and month.